Hamilton The Musical Is Taking Over The Internet — Including Its Controversies

 "Hamilton — although he voiced anti-slavery beliefs — remained complicit in the system," he continued.
 "And other than calling out Jefferson on his hypocrisy with regards to slavery in Act 2, doesn't really say much else over the course of Act 2.
 And I think that's actually pretty honest. ...
 He didn't really do much about it after that.
 None of them did.
 None of them did enough."

-But what Clayton pointed out in her Tweet, as well as others who engaged in the discourse surrounding online, is that "canceling" Hamilton isn't a productive solution.
+But what Clayton pointed out in her Tweet, as well as others who engaged in the discourse surrounding online, is that "cancelling" Hamilton isn't a productive solution.

 “hamilton is a great show that introduced a lot of people to theater” and “the erasure of slavery and the depictions of the characters are problematic” are two things that can exist at the same time!— kels (@bwaykels) July 3, 2020